 It’s the spring of 64 AD, and as dawn breaks over the Subura in Rome, a young woman calls from high in a tenement block to her aunt working in a bar below.
 While her father collects the rent from the other tenants, a falling tile narrowly misses a senator’s son passing through the streets in a litter.
 Was it an accident?
 In the Subura, your life hangs by a thread.

 In a few months Rome, heart of an empire, will burn.
 Like Nero, the residents of the Subura have their own ideas about the cause.
 Our cast of characters must flee.
-One travels west, to Lugdunum in Gaul, then on to Lusitania.
-Another turns south, through Pompeii, where business opportunities present themselves, to Carthage and the north coast of Africa.
+One travels west, to Arelate in Gaul, then on to Lusitania.
+Another turns south, through Pompeii, where business opportunities present themselves, before the scene shifts to Carthage and the north coast of Africa.
 Others, members of a new religious cult, find their way east to Athens and Ephesus, in search of safety.
 And Nero, now the hunter, will soon himself become the prey...